jimmylee88/superhero-licence/readme.md

-#   🦸🏻Superhero Licence
+#   🦸🏻 Superhero Licence
 ## GOV.UK prototyping kit

 Hi, I wanted to try out the GOV.UK Protype Kit.
-So I followed their basic tutorial and created this little example of a form flow using components from the GOV.UK design system.
+So I followed their basic tutorial and created this little example of a form flow using components from the [GOV.UK design system](https://design-system.service.gov.uk/).
 It's fairly straightforward to follow along.
 You just need to have Node.js installed and run it from your Terminal.

 ### Instructions to run: